Jonathan David Little : Associate Artist

-Little has also written award-winning books on aspects of composition, orchestration and songwriting, and in 2010 was recipient of an Authors' Foundation/Royal Literary Fund Award for his 'vast' and 'erudite' two-volume, 950-page study of musical and literary Orientalism (New York: EMP) - with a further award made in 2016 for the substantial tome, Anatomy of Musical Composition (forthcoming).
+Little has also written award-winning books on aspects of composition, orchestration and songwriting, and in 2010 was recipient of an Authors' Foundation/Royal Literary Fund Award for his 'vast' and 'erudite' two-volume, 950-page study of musical and literary Orientalism (New York: EMP) - with a further award made in 2016 towards the substantial tome, Anatomy of Musical Composition (forthcoming).

 Little works in a variety of genres, including large-scale choral, string and symphonic works.
 In February 2012, a new album entitled Polyhymnia - featuring three European orchestras - was released on the Navona fine music label of PARMA Recordings (USA), and nominated for "Best Album of the Year" in Spain.
 The title work is part of a series of epic orchestral tone pictures on the theme of the legendary Nine Muses (the complete series remains a monumental work-in-progress).
 Cambridge University Press's new music journal Tempo reported that 'Polyhymnia conjures up a heart-rending panorama: it is immensely poetic, almost otherwordly, and employs an exceptionally hypnotic array of musical colour'.
 The UK's PRS for Music Foundation/Bliss Trust helped to support the composition in 2012 of the next work in the Nine Muses series (Erato).